 She said, “I know.
 It is my purpose.
 I am the Aeon of Desires.
 I make people happy and give them what they wish.”

 My eyes opened and light shone through the unclosing windows of the village guest house.
 I rolled over to see the shocking image of Arezo.
 Had I slept in her bed the whole night??
-I shrieked.

-She awoke and said, “Guhya… is everything alright?”
+She awoke halfway, “Guhya… is everything alright?”

 Worried, I said, “We slept in the same bed all night.”